 Image credit: Dulux

-While colour is key when it comes to kitchen paints it’s more about the finish, because if you get that wrong the paint won’t last – no matter how glorious the shade is, it will quickly be ruined by splashes and spills.
+While colour is key when it comes to kitchen paints, it’s more about the finish, because if you get that wrong, the paint won’t last – no matter how glorious the shade is, it will quickly be ruined by splashes and spills.
 A kitchen paint needs to be more durable than your average matt emulsion finish.

-‘Kitchens are arguably the hardest working rooms in our homes and so you need a paint that has been designed to work just as hard’ says Marianne Shillingford, Dulux Creative Director.
-‘Standard emulsion paints can begin to look tired very quickly on kitchen walls and so you need to look for something that has been specially formulated in a beautiful matt finish that is hard-wearing, grease resistant and washable just like Dulux EasyCare kitchen paint.’
+‘Kitchens are arguably the hardest working rooms in our homes, and so you need a paint that has been designed to work just as hard,’ says Marianne Shillingford, Dulux Creative Director.
+‘Standard emulsion paints can begin to look tired very quickly on kitchen walls, and so you need to look for something that has been specially formulated in a beautiful matt finish that is hard-wearing, grease resistant, and washable, just like Dulux EasyCare kitchen paint.’

 ‘If you are painting the units as well as the walls, choose Dulux Quick Drying Satinwood, Eggshell or Gloss finish.
 And use a primer designed for difficult surfaces so your paint doesn’t chip or scratch off easily.
-The quick drying property will allow you to get the job done twice as fast and because its water-based, there are no nasty solvent fumes you have to live with, plus its much kinder to the environment.’
+The quick drying property will allow you to get the job done twice as fast, and because it’s water-based, there are no nasty solvent fumes you have to live with, plus it’s much kinder to the environment.’

 5. Misjudging door clearance